-As a family member or friend of someone who has Alzheimer’s Disease and Dementia (Click here for Alzheimer’s Checklist), you shoulder a particularly heavy burden.
-Helping this person keep some sort of normalcy is key because the type of care needed is physically and emotionally demanding.
-Elder Home Care is here to help.
-Understanding that you are not alone is the first step as seen in these figures:
+Family members and friends of someone who has Alzheimer’s Disease and Dementia shoulder a particularly heavy burden.
+Helping to maintain some sort of normalcy is key because the type of care needed is physically and emotionally demanding.
+You are not alone.

-- About one in ten people over age 65 have the disease.
+—About one in 10 people over age 65 have the disease.

 Elder Home Care Alzheimer’s Care and Dementia